State of Emergency Tax Relief

 - Underground Storage Tank Maintenance Fee

 - Use Fuel Tax

 - Water Rights Fee

-This relief is offered to any business owner or feepayer who was directly affected by the disasters in the counties listed above, and who, as a result, cannot meet their filing and payment deadlines.
-The CDTFA has also extended the deadline for filings that were delayed by disruption of service of the United States Postal Service or private mail and freight companies.
+This relief is offered to any taxpayer who was directly affected by the disasters in the listed counties, and who, as a result, cannot meet their filing and payment deadlines.
+The CDTFA may also extend the deadline for filings that were delayed by disruption of service from the United States Postal Service or private mail and freight companies.

-Relief from interest and penalties may be provided for those persons who are unable to file their returns and pay taxes and fees when due.
-This relief may be provided for the programs listed above.
-To request a filing extension or relief from interest and penalties visit our Relief Request webpage.
+Relief from interest and penalties may be provided to people who are unable to file their returns and pay taxes and fees when due.
+This relief may be provided for the listed programs.
+To request a filing extension or relief from interest and penalties, please see the information below.

 Please note: The relief program for interstate user tax under the International Fuel Tax Agreement (IFTA) applies to California tax only.
 California is unable to waive interest and penalties for another jurisdiction.
 For information regarding IFTA, please call our Customer Service Center at 1-800-400-7115.